alessandropalleschi/graphSearch/README.md

   - `searchAlgorithms.hpp`: Header file for the common search algorithms.
 - `config/`: Contains yaml file to create grapg.
   - `graph.yaml`

+### Node
+   A Node represents a vertex in the graph and has the following attributes:

+   - ID: An integer identifier for the node.
+   - name: A string name for the node.
+   - cost: A cost associated with the node (used in Dijkstra's algorithm).
+   - costToGo: A heuristic cost associated with the node (used in A* algorithm).

+   The Node class provides methods to set and get the node's cost, set the heuristic cost (for A*), and compare nodes based on their total cost.

+### Edge
+   An Edge represents a connection between two nodes in the graph and has the following attributes:

+   - source: The source node of the edge.
+   - destination: The destination node of the edge.
+   - weight: The weight or cost associated with the edge.
+### Graph
+The Graph class represents the entire graph and uses an adjacency list to store edges for each node.
+The addEdge method allows you to add an edge between two nodes in the graph.

+### Search Algorithms
+Both Dijkstra's and A* algorithms are implemented as classes (Dijkstra and AStar, respectively) inheriting from a common base class SearchAlgorithm.
+They use priority queues for efficient node exploration and maintain a cost map to track the minimum cost to reach each node.

 ## Contributing
 Feel free to contribute by opening issues or pull requests.
 Contributions are welcome!
 ## License